 Wondering where the singing gecko part of the story is?
 You’ve arrived.

-Just outside our new bedroom window stood an old black olive tree that had grown too large for the space it was in.
+Just outside our new bedroom window stood an old black olive tree grown too large for the space.
 Its branches scraped against the roof, leaving streaks and scars, and its roots endangered the foundation.

 A loud gecko.

-A loud gecko who, every night when I would crawl into bed, would make a loud and horrible noise, something like >rwaaaaak< >rwaaaak< >rwaaaak<.
+A loud gecko who, every night when I would crawl into bed, would make a horrible noise, something like >rwaaaaak< >rwaaaak< >rwaaaak<.

 I saw it once, and couldn’t believe the giant sound came from such a tiny creature!

 This went on for weeks.
-Some nights I was almost in tears, pleading “Please, please stop…” to no avail.
-During the day I would lean on friends’ sympathy so hard until the the gecko became our daily news.
+Some nights I was nearly in tears, pleading “Please, please stop…” to no avail.
+I would lean on friends’ sympathy so hard that the gecko became our daily news.
 I even wrote one night in my journal, “I’m sure he’s here to teach me something if I let him.”

 Not realizing it was a prayer.

 I don’t think it was that very night, but it might have been.
-I fell asleep early, deeply, and at some point began to stir, woken by the most Astoundingly Beautiful Music that seemed to be playing both within and without my perception— a layered, heavenly sound I wished would go on and on forever.
+I fell asleep early, deeply, and at some point began to stir, woken by the most Astoundingly Beautiful Music.
+It seemed to be playing both within and without me— a layered, heavenly sound I wished would go on and on forever.

-There’s a lot here to consider inspirationally, also to see about our minds… the wonders of consciousness.
-Here is a fascinating link that showed up in my life later, helping to convey:
+There’s a lot here to consider inspirationally, also to see about our minds and the wonders of consciousness.
+A fascinating link that showed up in my life later, helping to convey:

 “Composer Jim Wilson has recorded the sound of crickets and then slowed down the recording, revealing something so amazing.
 The crickets sound like they are singing the most angelic chorus in perfect harmony.
 Though it sounds like human voices, everything you hear in the recording is the crickets themselves.”